Choosing the Right Pillow for a Good Night’s Sleep

 How to avoid allergies from your pillow

 Allergic to down pillows?
-Down and feathers are often from a goose and can over time house dust mites.
-It may be you have an allergy to dust mites, which feed off of dead skin cells.
-Your bedding is a perfect home for these microscopic organisms.
+Down and feathers can house dust mites over time.
+Dust mites feed off of dead skin cells and leave excrement behind that can contribute to asthma and allergies.
 They are known to flourish in warm weather, so keeping your feather bedding clean during those summer months is important.
 One solution is to wash your pillow using a down-safe laundry detergent, like Woolite.
 Dry pillows in a dryer with a hot setting.
 Alternatively, just tumble dry the pillows on full heat for 10 to 15 minutes once a week.
 This kills the mites and helps keep dust mite colonies from forming.

 Consider your allergies and chemical sensitivities when selecting a pillow type.

 Match the Right Pillow Case to Your Pillow

 For most people, a standard-size pillow is sufficiently large.
 However, king sized pillows are generally used for King or California King beds.
 The thickness or thinness of your pillow should enable you to sleep with your head, neck, and shoulders aligned with your spine, as well as provide you comfort.
 Read the pillow label to find out what size pillow you bought and be sure to order the right size pillow case.
 Sevenfold Home Pillow Cases come in three sizes: Standard, Queen and King, so your pillow cover will fit your new pillow size perfectly.
 Sevenfold pillow cases are made from the same specially-sourced premium cotton as our sheets.
 An inside tuck fold ensures your pillows stay uncommonly cozy.